justinwalsh/daux.io/docs/00_Getting_Started.md

 ## Folders

 The generator will look for folders in the `/docs` folder.
 Add your folders inside the `/docs` folder.
 This project contains some example folders and files to get you started.
-It also contains a `Markdown Tests` folder which contains the official suite of tests for checking the functionality of the Markdown parser.

-You can nest the folders any number of levels to get the exact structure you want.
+You can nest folders any number of levels to get the exact structure you want.
 The folder structure will be converted to the nested navigation.

 ## Files

-The generator will look for Markdown files inside the `/docs` folder and any of your subfolders.
+The generator will look for Markdown files inside the `/docs` folder and any of the subfolders within /docs.

 You must use the `.md` file extension for your files.
 Also, you must use underscores instead of spaces.
 Here are some example file names and what they will be converted to: